RobynKuhn/RobynKuhn/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ... trying not to scream, cry and otherwise panic
-- 🌱 I’m currently learning ... emotional self-regulation.
+- 🌱 I’m currently learning ... emotional self-regulation wrt learning tech.
 - 👯 I’m looking to collaborate on ... not panicking with tech
 - 🤔 I’m looking for help with ...
 Can't get the desktop installed .... extra steps and extra software needs that I don't understand...
 - 💬 Ask me about ... anything that doesn't involve tech